-The first time I had a Vietnamese coffee I was in Dublin at Jolin’s Vietnamese coffee house.
+The first time we had a Vietnamese coffee we were living in Dublin.
+We’ve always liked to try new things and the idea of condensed milk and coffee can never sound too bad.
+We lived just up from Jolin’s Vietnamese coffee house so we figured why not pop in and try one.
 It was a beautiful creamy coffee, with a lovely hint of sweetness coming through.

-Then we went to Vietnam and our adventure began.
+Then we went to Vietnam and we got to experience it in a very traditional setting.
 We planned a lovely day walking around Saigon and that’s where we found a coffee shop called Talk Barista Saigon.
 The owner was so passionate about his coffee.
+He was a joy to talk to and if you are ever in the area I’d highly recommend popping in for a visit.

 The coffee slowly drips into the glass and then you can mix it with the condensed milk.
 It can be enjoyed hot or iced.